SupraL/CTFWriteUp/TenableCTF/Crypto/README.md

 ## Solution

-Recover the seed by using the provided random seed.
+Recover the seed by using the provided random number.
+As the range of the seed is only from 1 to 10000, it is possible to recover it by brute force.

 ### Result
 ```